Vadim152/Fallow-Earth/README.md

 Colonists gradually become hungry and tired over time.
 Hunger and fatigue both reduce movement speed and lower mood.
 These needs are visible on the colonist info card and update automatically each frame.

 Colonists will seek out a constructed bed when their fatigue grows high.
 Resting in a bed slowly decreases fatigue over several seconds.
 Beds are built from the construction menu and cost ten wood, just like walls and doors.

+If no bed is available, colonists can now take a short break and rest on the ground.
+Ground rest is less efficient than a real bed but prevents early exhaustion during the opening moments of a colony.
+Hunger, fatigue and stress progression has also been tuned to give you more time to respond before colonists spiral into mental breaks.

 ## Weather